Favbet Foundation

 Favbet Foundation is one of the largest charitable foundations in Ukraine, founded in 2020 to develop sports and educational infrastructure for Ukrainian children.
-Since Russian invasion of Ukraine in 2022, the charity focused on the help to the Armed Forces of Ukraine, Territorial Defense Forces and humanitarian aid for citizens affected by the Russian-Ukrainian War.
+Since the 2022 Russian invasion of Ukraine, the charity focused on the help to the Armed Forces of Ukraine, Territorial Defense Forces, and humanitarian aid for citizens affected by the Russo-Ukrainian War.

 History

 The Foundation was founded on April 28, 2020, and is headed by Andriy Matiukha.
 In 2020, a workout zone was built at the NSC Olimpiyskiy in Kyiv, which is free for visitors.

 In 2021, the foundation was engaged in the creation of digital libraries as a partner of the project of the Ministry of Digital Transformation, the Office of the President and the Ukrainian Library Association "Digitalization of Libraries".
 In the same year, the foundation donated 2100 plasma TVs to family-type orphanages.

 Since October 2021, the Favbet Foundation has been cooperating with the Come Back Alive Foundation as part of the Invictus Games project.
 Since February 24, 2022, the foundation has transferred UAH 1.6 million to Come Back Alive.
 Since 2022, with the beginning of Russia's full-scale invasion of Ukraine, the foundation has refocused most of its projects on providing the Armed Forces and supporting Ukrainians affected by the war.

 In April 2022, the Foundation opened an Adaptation Center for IDPs from Ukraine in Zagreb.